kevroletin/web-game-doc/README.markdown

 This README file includes information that pertains to general problems and questions you may have concerning the program or your computer.
-Should you experience any problems with SMALLWORLDS - ALPHA EDITION, please refer to this file for additional help on answering questions about the program and solving technical difficulties.
+Should you experience any problems with SMALLWORLD - ALPHA EDITION, please refer to this file for additional help on answering questions about the program and solving technical difficulties.

 TABLE OF CONTENTS